eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

   - Webpack
 ---

 Webpack configuration is one of the things that I had taken for granted since I have started my web development journey (my background was in backed, so I rarely touch frontend configurations).
 It is something that you only have to configure once, and if you have done it correctly, you usually don't have to touch it again.
-However, it is not until I started this blog that I have started paying attention to what the configuration actually does and what impact it has on performance and user experience.
+It is not until I started this blog that I have started paying attention to what the configuration actually does and what impact it has on performance and user experience.

 A larger JavaScript bundle can take longer to download, which can result in a slower loading time for your application.
 This can be frustrating for users, and may even cause them to leave your site if it takes too long to load.